phoenixperry/hku_python/README.md

 https://www.youtube.com/watch?v=slscHD40r78&feature=youtu.be

-#####Other optional online learning systems for people how don't like longer videos
+#####Other optional online learning systems for people how don't like longer videos x

-resources:
+Resources:

 1. Learn Python
 Why not give this site a try.
-It's super awesome and very clear.http://www.learnpython.org
+It's super awesome and very clear and gives you immediate code feedback.http://www.learnpython.org

 2. Code Academy